whitef19/diff-exp/README.md

 ## Description
-Differential expression analysis for RNA-seq data.
+Differential expression analysis for RNA-seq data using *limma* R package.
 From raw quantification and TPM table, the pipeline apply custom filters.
-Genes with high enough expression levels are used to compute surrogate variables to be included in DE analysis.
-DE analysis is then conducted by limma.
+Genes with high expression levels are used to compute surrogate variables to be included in DE analysis.
+DE analysis is then conducted by *limma*.

 ## Requirements